-Saanich Community Justice Initiatives program is an innovative out of court process to deal with an offence.
+Saanich Community Justice Initiatives is an innovative out of court process to deal with an offence.
 It is an alternative to the traditional justice system, and is based upon Restorative Justice principles and practices.
 The victim is central to the process, the accused takes responsibility and is held accountable for their actions, community perspective is included, and there is dialogue amongst the parties to come to a resolution to repair the harm.

 The victim and offender are interviewed separately to clarify the purpose and process of the resolution meeting.
 The victim and accused meet face-to-face, where they can express feelings, reach new understandings, and decide together what will be best to repair the harm done.
 The process is guided by a trained facilitator.